cdown/chrisdown.name/source/_posts/2013-12-04-accepting-ssh-and-http-on-port-80.md

 ---
 layout: post
 title: Accepting SSH and HTTP on port 80
-excerpt: "How to accept both SSH and HTTP connections on port 80"
+description: "How to accept both SSH and HTTP connections on port 80"
 ---

 I sometimes need to access the SSH server for this server from hotels, or other